earthly/website/blog/_posts/2023-08-09-ripgrep-for-efficient-search.md

 In summary, The `ripgrep` command-line tool is an excellent tool for searching a large set of data in a more customizable form.
 As we saw in the previous sections, it also has many inbuilt features like multi-pattern search, compressed file search, highlighting the search pattern with different color codes, search and replace options, etc. With its advanced features and highly optimized performance, The `ripgrep` looks a popular choice amongst IT professionals across the industry.
 If you haven't tried the `ripgrep` command-line tool yet, we highly recommend giving it a try!

-To learn more about the `ripgrep` command line too, you can check out the following links:
+To learn more about the `ripgrep` command line tool, you can check out the following links:

 - [Github](https://github.com/BurntSushi/ripgrep)
 - [Linuxhandbook](https://linuxhandbook.com/ripgrep/)